 It is prepared on a large iron dish while heating with the blaze, the rhythmic noise generated at the preparation of Kottu, due to the bashing of iron plates against each other, is a clear sign of the places, where Kottu is prepared.
 The noise can be heard for about 30-40 meters.
 If you go for a Kottu, you will be rewarded with a typical Sri Lankan styled spicy taste.

 Hopper is one of the popular cheap Colombo food items and it is very popular all around the country, which is made of rice flour and coconut milk.
 Hoppers are prepared with the shape of a small bowl with crispy edges.
-When an egg is added to the hopper it is called egg-hopper otherwise plain hopper.
+When an egg is added to the hopper it is called the egg-hopper otherwise plain hopper.
 This light staple served with curry, chutney or with chilli paste.
 A sweet variation of hoppers is also available and called honey hopper or pany appa.

 You can get hold of street foods everywhere in the Colombo, even in the busiest areas.
 It is a good source of furnishing cheap Colombo food and popular places to eat in Colombo.
 Vade (deeply fried lentils), samosa (triangle-shaped deep-fried vegetable with a coating of flour) are the most popular street foods in Colombo.

 Places to eat in Colombo, Food courts